kubernetes/enhancements/keps/sig-node/5677-dra-resource-availability-visibility/README.md

 $ kubectl delete resourcepoolstatusrequest/my-request
 ```

-No short name (e.g. `rpsr`) and no resource category are registered in
+No short name (e.g. `rpsr`) and no resource category are registered
-Alpha; adding them is a follow-up for Beta.
+today; adding them is an Alpha 1.38 item.

 There is also no `kubectl describe` support.
 Because the table columns are
 cluster-wide sums, the per-pool detail that is the whole point of the API —
 `status.pools[]`, `partitionSummary`, `shareableSummary` and
 `validationError` — is only reachable via `-o yaml`/`-o jsonpath`.
 Adding a
-describer is the largest remaining UX gap and is a Beta requirement.
+describer is the largest remaining UX gap and is an Alpha 1.38 requirement.

 ### Test Plan